rachellliao/loan-default-prediction/README.md

 ## Findings and Conclusions

-The best performing model achieved an accuracy of approximately 80%, correctly identifying 93% of the loans that were actually paid off.
+The best-performing model achieved an accuracy of approximately 80%, correctly identifying 93% of the loans that were actually paid off.
 This demonstrates the model's value in providing insights for risk assessment.

 However, there are several areas for potential improvement: